The Lonely Planet guide describes Mukdahan as 'not an exciting place'. Sounds like we could be in trouble here. Is there any hope for a TEFLer?

 "On the banks of the Mekong, directly opposite the Lao city of Savannakhet, Mukdahan sees few visitors.
 It's not an exciting place, but there's enough of interest to fill a relaxing day"

-Probably the only reason Mukdahan gets mentioned is that plenty of visa runners pass through on their way to Savannakhet.
+Probably the only reason Mukdahan gets mentioned is that plenty of visa runners used the town as a stopover when passing through on their way to Savannakhet.
 In a way it's a transit city, but its growing.
-It's not that exciting, but can provide for a nice slow-paced lifestyle.
+It's not that exciting but can provide for a nice slow-paced lifestyle.